Bernadette Roberts

-Bernadette Roberts (1931–2017) was a Carmelite nun and contemplative in the Catholic tradition.
+Bernadette Roberts (1931–2017) was a Carmelite nun and contemplative in the Latin Catholic Church.

 Biography

 Bernadette Roberts was born in 1931 in California to devout Catholic parents.
 She entered the Monastery of Discalced Carmelites in Alhambra, California when she was seventeen in January 1949.
 After eight and a half years of monastic life, Roberts left the cloister and entered the University of Utah where she was a pre-medical student for three years.
 After studies in Utah she returned to her parents' home in Hollywood, California, and obtained a degree in philosophy from the University of Southern California.
 She taught physiology and algebra at Our Lady of Loretto High School in Los Angeles for four years, where she met and married a fellow teacher, with whom she had four children.
 Roberts went on to obtain a Montessori credential in London, England, and opened her own Montessori school in Kalispell, Montana, in 1969.
 In her Montessori school, Roberts repeated all of Piaget's cognitive (developmental) experiments with children.
 In 1973 she obtained a master's degree in early childhood education from the University of Southern California.
 In 1976, Roberts's husband left her and the children, after which she obtained a church annulment.
 Between trying to earn a living, raise her children, and helping out with grandchildren, Roberts had a very busy life.
 For the last forty years she annually made extended retreats with the Camaldolese Monks on the Big Sur in California.
 She often said that "Camaldoli is my only true home on this earth."
 Roberts died in 2017 in her home in Southern California in her sleep.